kefik/Sokoban4J/README.md

 # Sokoban4J
 Sokoban for Java (using Swing) tailored for casual playing but especially for creating custom Sokoban agents.
 Fully playable but truly meant for programmers for the development of Sokoban artificial players.

+Supports load of .sok packages from  (sokobano.de)[http://sokobano.de/en/levels.php]; many .sok packages downloaded within Sokoban4J/levels/sokobano.de folder.
+Thank you for such wonderful collection!

 Art used under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) downloaded from [OpenGameArt](http://opengameart.org/content/sokoban-pack) created by 1001.com; thank you!